Contact us

 The 4 psychological symptoms of valium addiction are:

-• Nervousness: Individuals addicted to Valium experience heightened anxiety, particularly when they are unable to access the drug.
+• Nervousness: Individuals addicted to Valium experience heightened anxiety, especially when unable to access the drug.

-• Delusions of Well-being: Valium often creates a false sense of security and happiness, perpetuating its misuse despite negative consequences.
+• Delusions of Well-being: Valium creates a false sense of security and happiness, perpetuating misuse despite negative consequences.

-• Paranoia: Some users develop irrational fears or mistrust of others, a symptom that exacerbates social isolation and further perpetuates drug use.
+• Paranoia: Some users develop irrational fears and mistrust of others, exacerbating social isolation and further perpetuating drug use.

 Behavioral Symptoms of Valium Addiction